quasarframework/quasar/docs/src/pages/vue-components/uploader.md

 ::: warning Help appreciated
 We'd be more than happy to accept PRs on supporting other upload services as well, so others can benefit.
 :::

+For the UMD version, you can extend `Quasar.components.QUploaderBase`.

 ```js
 // MyUploader.js